-If a write to one of the range registers is required during a sequence, it is necessary to first stop the sequence by writing to the control register and setting SEQ1 to 0 and SEQ2 to 0.
-Next, write to the range register to change the required range.
-The previously selected sequence should then be initiated again by writing to the control register and setting SEQ1 to 0 and SEQ2 to 1.
-The ADC converts the first channel in the sequence.
+If a change to the range register is required during a sequence, it is necessary to first stop the sequence by writing to the control register and setting Seq1 to 0 and Seq2 to 0.
+Next, the write to the range register should be completed to change the required range.
+The previously selected sequence can be initiated again by writing to the control register and setting Seq1 to 0 and Seq2 to 1.
+The ADC converts on the first channel in the sequence.

-The AD7328 can be configured to convert a sequence of consecutive channels (see Figure 45).
-This sequence begins by converting on Channel 0 and ends with a final channel as selected by Bit ADD2 to Bit ADD0 in the control register.
+The AD7323 can be configured to convert a sequence of consecutive channels (see Figure 45).
+This sequence begins by converting on Channel 0 and ends with a final channel as selected by Bit ADD1 to Bit ADD0 in the control register.
 In this configuration, there is no need for a write to the sequence register.
-To operate the AD7328 in this mode, set SEQ1 to 1 and SEQ2 to 0 in the control register, and then select the final channel in the sequence by programming Bit ADD2 to Bit ADD0 in the control register.
+To operate the AD7323 in this mode, set Seq1 to 1 and Seq2 to 0, and then select the final channel in the sequence by programming Bit ADD1 to Bit ADD0 in the control register.

-After the control register is configured to operate the AD7328 in this mode, the DIN line can be held low or the write bit can be set to 0.
-To return to traditional multichannel operation, a write to the control register to set SEQ1 to 0 and SEQ2 to 0 is necessary.
+Once the control register is configured to operate the AD7323 in this mode, the DIN line can be held low, or the write bit can be set to 0.
+To return to traditional multichannel operation, a write to the control register to set Seq1 to 0 and Seq2 to 0 is necessary.

-When SEQ1 and SEQ2 are both set to 0 or to 1, the AD7328 is configured to operate in traditional multichannel mode, where a write to Channel Address Bit ADD2 to Bit ADD0 in the control register selects the next channel for conversion.
+When Seq1 and Seq2 are both set to 0, or when both are set to 1, the AD7323 is configured to operate in traditional multichannel mode, in which a write to Channel Address Bit ADD1 to Bit ADD0 in the control register selects the next channel for conversion.